Two Victories at Twin Ring Motegi were enough for Sacha Fenestraz to win the 2019 Japanese F3 Championship.

 As the race wore on, the leading pair of Fenestraz and Miyata pulled a five second gap to the chasing pack.

-Consequently, a long train formed behind the stricken car of Kokata and saw Hiroki Otsu get boxed behind at the Turn 10 hairpin.
+Consequently, a long train formed behind the stricken car of Kotaka and saw Hiroki Otsu get boxed behind at the Turn 10 hairpin.

 Oyu took advantage of this, and forced his way past to take fourth place.
-The Honda protege then quickly disposed of Kokata at Turn 2 to moved into third.
+The Honda protege then quickly disposed of Kotaka at Turn 2 to moved into third.

-As Kokata tried to claim back the position, Otsu took to the outside line at Turn 8 and produced a brilliant manoeuvre for fourth position.
+As Kotaka tried to claim back the position, Otsu took to the outside line at Turn 8 and produced a brilliant manoeuvre for fourth position.

-With increasing pressure from F3 Asian Championship Leader Ukyo Sasahara, Milesi attempted to pass Kokata into Turn 9.
+With increasing pressure from F3 Asian Championship Leader Ukyo Sasahara, Milesi attempted to pass Kotaka into Turn 9.
 However, the two cars collided and go through the gravel trap.

-While Milesi continued, Kokata retired after sustaining damage to his front suspension.
+While Milesi continued, Kotaka retired after sustaining damage to his front suspension.

 Another Dominant Victory for Fenestraz